ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 *   **View Switching:** The visibility of the circle and the popup is controlled by adding and removing the `claryvyb-circle-view` and `claryvyb-popup-view` classes to the main widget container.
 *   **Drag and Drop:** The drag and drop functionality is implemented for both the circle and the popup header.
 *   **Resizing:** The resizing functionality is implemented using a resize handle and a `ResizeObserver` to update the `uiState` object.
+*   **Boundary Constraints:** The `constrainWidgetPosition` helper function ensures that the widget stays within the visible screen area.
+This function is called during drag, resize, and expand operations.
+A `resize` event listener on the `window` object also ensures the widget stays within the boundaries when the window is resized.

 ### 3.4.
 Styling (`widget.css`)